Yale Alumni Magazine

 The Yale Alumni Magazine is an alumni magazine about Yale University.
 It was founded in 1891.

-The Magazines statement of purpose approved on June 16, 2003 says:
+Hal Boyle praised the magazine in a 1957 column.

 Yale University took over operations of the Yale Alumni Magazine in 2015.
 As of July 2015 the editor-in-chief was Kathrin Day Lassila.

+In 2014, a cover of the magazine that featured the headline "Reaching beyond the low-hanging fruit," with the subhed "Yale College seeks smart students from poor families.
+They're out there — but hard to find," was widely criticized.